George Warren Alexander: Civil War

-In response to President Abraham Lincoln's April 1861 call for 75,000 troops to defend Washington, D.C., following the fall of Fort Sumter to Confederate forces, Alexander enrolled for military service in Reading at the age of 31.
-Commissioned a captain, he mustered in for duty with Company G of the 1st Pennsylvania Infantry in Harrisburg on April 20, 1861.
-Regimental assignments during this three-month period often involved guard duty along key transportation points (railroads, main roads used by Union Army troops, etc.), as well as the occupation of Martinsburg, Virginia, and other towns in Maryland and Virginia.
+In response to President Abraham Lincoln's April 1861 call for 75,000 volunteer troops to defend the national capital of Washington, D.C., following the fall of Fort Sumter to Confederate forces, Alexander enrolled for military service in Reading at the age of 31.
+Commissioned a captain, he mustered in for duty with Company G of the 1st Pennsylvania Infantry Regiment in Harrisburg on April 20, 1861.
+Regimental assignments during this three-month period often involved guard duty along key transportation points, including railroads and main roads used by Union Army troops, and the occupation of Martinsburg, Virginia, and other towns in Maryland and Virginia.
 Following the honorable completion of their service, Alexander and his fellow 1st Pennsylvania Volunteers mustered out at Camp Curtin in Harrisburg on July 23, 1861.

 Alexander then re-enrolled at Camp Curtin on August 5, 1861, for a three-year term of service.
 Commissioned at the age of 32 as a lieutenant colonel with the newly formed 47th Pennsylvania Infantry Regiment, he mustered in as the regiment's second in command on September 24 at Washington, D.C., at the 47th's encampment at Camp Kalorama on the Kalorama Heights near Georgetown, roughly two miles from the White House.
 That same day, the 47th Pennsylvania Volunteers were officially mustered into federal service with the U.S. Army.